jintonic/jintonic.github.io/learning/_posts/2020-01-29-run-vnc-in-linux-cluster.md

 login $
 ```

 This also takes you back to the login node.
+Note that you should `ssh` back instead of logging out from node26 back to the login node.
+This action will terminate the VNC server without removing `~/.vnc/node26.cluster:1.pid`.
+You think your VNC server is still running because the `pid` file is still there, but in reality it is gone already.

 Now you have successfully connected your local PC's port 43852 to port 5901 at node26 through port 59832 at the login node.
 It's time for you to point your local VNC viewer to `127.0.0.1:43852`, which, in reality, is connected to `node26:5901`.

 The remote port forwarding command line option `-R 59832:127.0.0.1:5901` can be saved in your `~/.ssh/config` at the Linux cluster: